itzfew/Quizes/README.md

 ## Inspiration

-This site ([Quiz Portal](https://itzfew.github.io/Quizes/)) is inspired by the [JEENEETards project](https://github.com/skndash96/jeeneetards), which provides valuable educational resources for JEE/NEET preparation.
+This site ([Quizes](https://itzfew.github.io/Quizes/)) is inspired by the [JEENEETards project](https://github.com/skndash96/jeeneetards), which provides valuable educational resources for JEE/NEET preparation.